-White House Announces That ISIS Territory In Syria Is Offically 100% Eliminated
+White House Announces That ISIS Territory In Syria Is Officially 100 Percent Eliminated

 After promising earlier this month that the ISIS-held territory in Syria would be completely eliminated, the White House announced that the caliphate was entirely eliminated as of Thursday evening.
-White House Press Secretary Sarah Huckabee Sanders showed reporters a map showing ISIS’s recent territory loss, according to The Hill.
+White House Press Secretary Sarah Huckabee Sanders showed reporters a map displaying ISIS’s recent territory loss, according to The Hill.

-Sanders spoke with reporters aboard Air Force One while flying to Trump’s Mar-a-Lago club in West Palm Beach, Florida where the president is spending the weekend and claimed that the elimination had completed as predicted.
+Sanders spoke with reporters aboard Air Force One while flying to Trump’s Mar-a-Lago club in West Palm Beach, Florida, where the president is spending the weekend, and claimed that the elimination had completed as predicted.

 “The territorial caliphate has been eliminated in Syria,” she said, holding out a map that illustrated the claim.